GoogleCloudPlatform/cloud-solutions/projects/vision-ai-edge-platform/pipelines/segmentation/deeplabv3plus/README.md

 You have two options to train a model, namely

-1.  use the `launch_trainer.ipynb` notebook to train a model on your dataset with a custom job
+1.  use the `notebooks/launch_trainer.ipynb` notebook to train a model on your dataset with a custom job

-1.  use the `launch_pipeline.ipynb` notebook to launch a Vertex AI pipeline which will train a model on your dataset and deploy it to a Vertex AI endpoint
+1.  use the `notebooks/launch_pipeline.ipynb` notebook to launch a Vertex AI pipeline which will train a model on your dataset and deploy it to a Vertex AI endpoint

 In each of the notebooks the top cell allows to set parameters, such as the dataset ID or a Cloud region.
 Follow the instructions of the notebook to complete training a DeepLabV3+ segmentation model.

-The `launch_pipeline.ipynb` notebook offers a flag `deploy_model` which allows to deploy the model on Vertex AI.
+The `notebooks/launch_pipeline.ipynb` notebook offers a flag `deploy_model` which allows to deploy the model on Vertex AI.
 Set the flag if you want to test the model from an endpoint in the next step.

 ## Testing the vision AI model

+After the pipeline finishes the model is registered in the Vertex AI Model Registry.
+You can deploy or export the model anytime from the registry.
+If you set the flag `deploy_model` in the `notebooks/launch_pipeline.ipynb`, a private endpoint should be serving the model already.

+There are two code examples to help you test the model after the training:

+1.  use the notebook `notebooks/test_trained_model_local.ipynb` to test the exported model on your local Python environment.

+1.  use the notebook `notebooks/test_trained_model_remote.ipynb` to test the model deployed on a Vertex AI Endpoint.